arminvanderburg/arminvanderburg/README.md

 ## Hi there 👋

-I am Armin, i'm from the netherlands and i program, small and fun projects in my free time for fun. i will post some of them on github. here are some programming languages i've done some projects with:
+I am Armin, I'm from the Netherlands and I program small and fun projects in my free time.
+I post some of them here on GitHub!

+Here are some programming languages I've built projects with:

 - Python
 - C#
-- LUAU
+- Lua
-- JAVASCRIPT (most projects with HTML & CSS but not all of them)
+- JavaScript (mostly HTML & CSS, but not always!)
-- AutoIT
+- AutoIt